 Students who arrive late to school or classes are marked tardy.
-Every five unexcused tardies will result in one unexcused absence.
 Proper documentation from a physician must be submitted to the school nurse within 5 school days of the initial tardy to be considered excused.
-Students arriving to school after the following times: K-3: 11:52 a.m.; 4-6: 11:45 a.m.; 7-8: 11:00 a.m.; 9-12: 10:55 a.m. will be considered absent for the purposes of the attendance policy.
+Students arriving to school after the following times: K-6: 11:38 a.m.; 7-12 11:00 a.m. will be considered absent for the purposes of the attendance policy.
 Disciplinary action will be taken in the cases of repeated tardiness.
 See attendance interventions below.

-Students are expected to enter school by 8:30 a.m. at the Lower School (K-6) and at 7:30 a.m. at the Upper School (7-12).
+Students are expected to enter school by 8:30 a.m. at the Lower School (K-6).
+K-6 students will be issued a tardy slip starting at 8:31 a.m.
+Upper school (7-12) students are expected to enter school by 7:30 a.m.
 Students in grades 7-12 will be issued a tardy slip starting at 7:31 a.m.
 Students who are in the building but who are lingering in the Student Center or hallway may be issued a tardy slip at the discretion of administration.
 Consistent tardiness results in the loss of valuable class time.
 Punctuality is an important part of education and a valuable life skill.